TO DIE FOR

 "I'll see you get home safe and sound.
 After what you did today, you deserve a drink...or two."
 His arm brushed hers.
 She'd rather have it around her again, even if he'd meant it as a joke.

-"I'll either make sure it gets to your house, or I'll pick you up in the morning."
-Long fingers traced hers.
-"You're shaking."
+“I’ll either make sure it gets to your house or I’ll pick you up in the morning.”
+He traced his long fingers over hers.
+“You’re shaking.”

-Fear coupled with a looming adrenaline crash did that to a person.
+Fear coupled with a looming adrenaline crash does that to a person.

 "What can I get you two cuddlebugs tonight?"

-Zoe and Frank jumped at the server's abrupt appearance.
-Norma hovered at the table, pad in hand, gray hair combed back in a tight ponytail that dangled in its mesh bag, making it resemble something you'd pull from a bathroom sink drain.
-Zoe didn't bother to correct Norma's assumption they were a couple.
+Zoe and Frank jumped at the server’s appearance.
+Norma hovered at the table, pad in hand, gray hair combed back in a tight ponytail that dangled in its mesh bag, making it resemble something pulled from a bathroom-sink drain.
+Zoe didn’t bother to correct Norma’s assumption they were a couple.
 What harm could come from pretending?

-"The lady would like a glass of merlot.
-We'll have patty melts with fries."
-He glanced at Zoe for confirmation, then, at her nod, told their server, "And an order of onion rings."
+“The lady would like a glass of merlot.
+We’ll have patty melts with fries.”
+He glanced at Zoe for confirmation.
+At her nod, he told their server, “And an order of onion rings.”

 He'd closed her in again, his body nearly surrounding her.
 Zoe didn't give an inch.
 This was what it felt like to be near the man.
 She soaked it all in for her fantasies later.

-Did they also hear Tolliver's last gasping breath?
-She hadn't been able to save him.
-It was a miracle she'd stopped Xavier when she did.
-A quirk of fate.
-Hearing her voice intrigued him enough to spare DiCarlo...and make her his new target.
+Did they also hear Tolliver’s last gasping breath?
+She hadn’t been able to save him.
+It had been a miracle she’d stopped Xavier when she had—a quirk of fate.
+Him hearing her voice had intrigued him enough to spare DiCarlo…and made her his new target.

 "I'll bet the sound clip's already gone viral," Frank said.
 "You know the newshounds have glommed on to it."

-Yes, they'd already started swarming the precinct for information as she left work.
+Yes, they’d already started swarming the station for information as I was leaving work.

 Zoe grabbed the merlot when the glass appeared and gulped down half.